 - 2. Go to Advanced > Wireless > Guest Network or click Wireless on the top page.
 Locate the Guest Network section. - 3.
-Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz or 5GHz wireless network. - 2) Customize the SSID.
-Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type. - No security No password is needed to access your guest network. - WPA/WPA2-Personal Select this option to enable the standard authentication method.
-It's recommeded to keep the Version and Encryption as default values and set a password for the wireless network.
+Create a quest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz or 5GHz wireless network. - 2) Customize the SSID.
+Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type and customize your own password.
+If No security is selected, no password is needed to access your guest network.